LISTINGS, How to Get the Discounts, and FAQs about HER Helmet Thursdays

 How to get discounts on “H” = Hotels/other lodging

 Mention HER Helmet Thursdays, and either BYOB (bring your own bike) or rent a bike for one day or longer from any Monterey County bike rental location.
-A bike rental can be for all day on Thursday or Friday; the discount is on the Thursday night stay.
+A bike rental can be for all day on Thursday or Friday.
+However, the discount is on the Thursday night lodging only.

 - Please refer to details in “How to Get a Lodging Discount.”
 Also included on that web page is a list highlighting the first lodging participants.

 - Need to find a rental?
 Monterey County’s rental spots are listed in the “Rentals” section of the “Tips for Bicycling Monterey County” guide.